 - that immediate force was required to stop the threat

 The last point can be particularly difficult to prove in murder cases where the victim was not armed or extremely violent, as you can only use deadly force to respond to a deadly threat.
 For self defense to justify homicide, you must be able to show that a reasonable person would have acted the same way.

 Fortunately, if you can at least prove that you believed you needed to use deadly force, the charge can be reduced from murder to voluntary manslaughter —that’s what the “imperfect self defense” argument is.

 Imperfect Self Defense Definition

-If the jury accepted that a reasonable person would have believed their life was in immediate danger and they had no other way to protect themselves, you would be set free because you would have been found to have been acting in self defense.
-If the jury believed that you truly believed your life was in danger and the only way to protect yourself was to use deadly force, even though a normal person would not feel that way, you would be found guilty of voluntary manslaughter after using imperfect self defense.
+In a courtroom setting where you have been accused of murder, your attorney will present your case.
+The judge will provide the jury with the definition of true and imperfect self defense.
+If the jury accepts that a reasonable person would have believed their life was in immediate danger and they had no other way to protect themselves, you will be set free because you would have been found to have been acting in self defense.
+On the other hand, if the jury believed that you genuinely thought your life was in danger and the only way to protect yourself was to use deadly force but that an average person would not feel that way, you would be found guilty of voluntary manslaughter rather than murder under the Flannel Doctrine.